Githelp-support/githelp/README.md

 ## What is Githelp?

-[Githelp](https://githelp.app/) is a support service platform initiated to improve support and accelerate growth for open source projects.
-It will offer support infrastructure that includes scheduling, payments, and reviews, all seamlessly integrated with Discord.
+[Githelp](https://githelp.app/) is a support service platform letting open source projects easily get a custom standalone support site for their OSS project.
+The support site is set up for free, and can be integrated with Discord or distributed as a URL in any desireed channel.

 <p align="center">
     <img src="assets/Githelp.png" alt="Githelp" width="700" style="border-radius: 12px"/>